desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ### Positive

-* Ensure signing and verification process works properly with arbitrary strings
+* Ensure the signing and verification process for chain and application links work properly with arbitrary bytes

 ### Negative